strategineer/personal-website/content/bin/speedruns/surmount/index.md

 Resetting from this is possible if you didn't do it right.
 Just let go of one hand and starting swinging with the other.

 I learned this from @knop868 on Discord.

+# Item Tier List

+Rocket
+: S - It launches you super far, super fast.
+It can be used effectively anywhere on the map.

+Parachute
+: S - It'll save you from falling to your death.
+It activates automatically if you have it selected and you start falling or you can activate it manually like any other item.
+Switching back and forth between something like the Hook Shot and the Parachute when doing risky maneuvers seems like a good safety trick.
+The parachute deactivates when you touch the ground, it makes climbing upwards awkward and slow so keep that in mind.

+Hook Shot / Rope
+: A - The all-around good tool.
+Perfect for saving you from unexpected falls or allowing you to catch your breath after a long climb.
+You can retract the rope super fast by holding down on the D-pad and extend it by holding up.

+Teleporter
+: B - It teleports you, it can even teleport you through walls.
+Not as useful as you might think because the range is short and it's rare for walls to keep you away from a good route.
+Although I'm sure as more uses for the Teleporter are discovered it'll

+Climbing Chalk
+: B - You can't use this in-game, you have to open the menu to use is.
+This isn't fast.
+The climbing chalk doesn't last very long.
+I'm also I haven't found a real use case for the

+Spike
+: C - You can shoot this at a unclimbable wall and then use climb with it.
+Not super useful.
+Apparently someone threw the spike and it attached to them allowing them to climb anywhere using the spike attached to themselves or something like that.
+TBD

+Bounce Pad
+: C - Inconsistent and it doesn't do very much on its own.
+It might be useful for launching yourself into a solid wall and glitching your way up (TBD).

+If I forget any items, they're probably not very good.

+# Equipment Tier List

+TBD

+# Mushroom Tier List

+TBD

+# Terminology

+TBD Let's name all the "things" in the game.